sing-group/seda/seda-docs/source/operations.rst

 This operation allows to obtain CDS annotations using the selected FASTA files as reference proteing sequences with ProSplign/ProCompart.
 This operation applies the procedure described here (https://www.ncbi.nlm.nih.gov/sutils/static/prosplign/prosplign.html) to each selected FASTA file as nucleotide subject file.

 ProSplign/ProCompart can be seen as an alternative to Splign/Compart.
 When using this operation, protein reference sequences rather than CDSs (nucleotide) reference sequences are used.
-Since protein sequences change at a slower pace than nucleotide sequences, in principle the reference and target sequences can be more distantly related than when using the Splign/Compart option, but it is difficult to quantify how distantly related they can be.
+Since protein sequences change at a slower pace than nucleotide sequences, in principle, the reference and target sequences can be more distantly related than when using the Splign/Compart option, but it is difficult to quantify how distantly related they can be.
 Moreover, Splign/Compart runs considerably faster than ProSplign/ProCompart.
 The resulting CDS annotation is based on the homology to a given protein reference sequence, and thus may produce sequence annotations with lengths that are not multiple of three, if for instance, sequencing errors causing frameshifts are present in the genome to be annotated.
 Nevertheless, the existence of intron splicing signals at the exons 5’ and 3’ ends is taken into account.
 There will be no stop codon in the CDS annotation since the reference sequence is a protein.

 Configuration
 +++++++++++++